Wolverton Works canal bridge

 The Wolverton Works canal bridge, or Bridge no. 171C, is a bridge over the Grand Union Canal in Wolverton, Milton Keynes in south-eastern England.
 It carries a spur from the West Coast Main Line into Wolverton Works.
 It was built in 1834–1835 for the London and Birmingham Railway under the supervision of Robert Stephenson and has been little modified since.
 It is a grade II* listed building.

 Background

-Wolverton Works, opened in 1838, was built by the London and Birmingham Railway as its main locomotive maintenance depot.
+Wolverton Works, opened in 1838, was built by the London and Birmingham Railway (L&BR) as its main locomotive maintenance depot.
 Wolverton, now part of Milton Keynes, was chosen because it was the approximate half-way point of the line.
+Just to the south is Old Wolverton Road bridge and Blue Bridge and to the north is Wolverton Viaduct, both original to the L&BR.
+Immediately north of the bridge is the Royal Train Shed.

 Design

 The bridge carries the tracks across the Grand Union Canal.
 It consists of 16 cast-iron I-beams supporting the track, with a stone bearing.
 The abutments are in a combination of red and blue brick.
 One of the girders contains the manufacturers' mark "Butterley" in relief, referencing the Butterley Company of Derby.
 The original girders are all cross braced; one, probably the original eastern face, is decorated with moulded timber.
 When the bridge was widened, steel or wrought iron girders were added on the eastern side.
 The deck was built from cast iron plates, most of which survive.
 As built, the bridge had two sections, each eight beams wide, with a gap between them, but the gap was later filled with steelwork.
 The original balustrades were replaced in the 20th century with timber parapets and steel railings.